-The HSA concept is derived from an effort to put the actual consumer of health care, the individual employee, in the position of deciding what services and products to purchase based on competitive forces such as price and quality.
-The theory is simple.
-If individual consumers first spend their own money to purchase health care products and services, they will make more informed decisions, resulting in higher quality and lower cost products and services.
-This concept is generically known as consumer-driven health care.
+The HSA concept is derived from an effort to put the actual consumer of health care – the individual employee – in the position to decide which services and products to purchase based on competitive forces, such as price and quality.
+The theory behind this method is simple: If individual consumers first spend their own money to purchase health care products and services, they will be more likely to make better, more informed decisions.
+As a result, these decisions will ultimately result in higher quality and lower cost products and services.
+In a nutshell, this concept is generically referred to as consumer-driven health care.

-The consumer-driven health care concept accomplishes health care cost savings by establishing individual HSAs, similar to the way in which 401(k) plans revolutionized retirement savings.
-Employers or employees can make contributions to HSAs and any unused funds are permitted to be carried over to future years.
-This allows employees to utilize savings from their healthy years to cover health care costs incurred in subsequent less healthy years.
+Consumer-driven health care accomplishes cost savings by establishing individual HSAs, similar to the way 401(k) plans revolutionized retirement savings.
+Employers or employees can make contributions to HSAs and any unused funds are permitted to be carried over to future years, allowing HSA holders to utilize savings from their healthy years to cover health care costs incurred in subsequent less healthy years.
 Contributions are tax deductible and earnings are tax deferred (tax free if distributions are used to pay for health care costs).

-The funding of HSAs is accomplished by utilizing high deductible health insurance plans, also known as catastrophic care plans, which can be purchased at a lower premium than traditional low deductible plans.
-The differential in premiums is meant to be deposited into the HSAs, which is then used to reimburse the owner for out-of-pocket health care expenses (if any) resulting from the high deductible insurance.
-The HAS concept depends on a significant assumption that the differential in premium between high deductible and traditional insurance plans is large enough to make significant contributions to the HSA affordable for the employer, and if it is not affordable, that employees will see an advantage in (and be able to afford) funding a portion of the deductible themselves.
+HSAs are funded by utilizing high deductible health insurance plans, also known as catastrophic care plans, which can be purchased at a lower premium than traditional low deductible plans.
+The differential in premiums is meant to be deposited into the HSA, which is then used to reimburse the owner for out-of-pocket health care expenses (if any) resulting from the high deductible insurance.
+The HSA concept depends on the significant assumption that the differential in premium between high deductible and traditional insurance plans is large enough to make significant contributions to the HSA affordable for the employer, and if it’s not affordable, that employees will see an advantage in (and be able to afford) funding a portion of the deductible themselves.

 How Do Individual Healthcare Costs Impact HSA Effectiveness?